Poppies have been synonymous with remembrance for more than a century.

 After the war, national Poppy Day was held in most Imperial countries in 1921 and, a year later, England’s Poppy Factory opened in London to employ disabled ex-servicemen.

-A similar enterprise was established in Scotland when Countess Haig, wife of the British commander Field Marshal Douglas Haig, suggested that another factory was needed to employ men injured during the war.
+A similar enterprise was established in Scotland when Countess Haig, wife of the British commander Field Marshal Douglas Haig, suggested another factory was needed to employ men injured during the war.

 Beginning with ‘two workers, a pair of scissors and a piece of paper’, the Lady Haig Poppy Factory in Edinburgh now handmakes five-million poppies and 10,000 wreaths each year.